NeilKulikov/CppHgCdTe/README.md

 # CppHgCdTe

-Tiny library designed to perform calculations of energy-momentum law in HgCdTe heterostructures.
+The tiny library designed to perform calculations of energy-momentum law in HgCdTe heterostructures.

 *Main features:*